Search: To search this site, use the search box at the top of our Home Page.

 At the show there is an auction of young fish, which is an ideal opportunity to acquire first-class stock for those new to the hobby, and there is a wealth of advice on-hand for anyone wanting to know about keeping and breeding goldfish.

-Membership is £11 Sterling per year (£7 for people under 18 or over 65, and £14 overseas).
+Membership is £12 Sterling per year (£16 for people living overseas).
 There is a monthly newsletter containing a report of the previous meeting and articles of interest about the hobby.
-You can find information on joining here.

 We welcome new members, and coming along to the meetings is a good way of getting to know breeders who can supply newcomers with quality stock.
 You do not have to breed goldfish to enjoy them, and many of our members take pleasure from simply keeping and looking after these wonderful fish.

 BBC West in 1995 filmed a short preview of the BAS Annual Show at the home of one of the society's prominent fish breeders; set in the fish house in his garden, the film clip shows BAS members discussing preparation of fish for showing, and illustrates particularly fine specimens of the Bristol blue shubunkin goldfish.

 If you would like to view the film (one minute's duration), please feel free to download the clip (5.7Mb mpg file) for playing offline at your leisure.

 All content is original and is copyright Bristol Aquarists' Society.
 Please contact us (see below) if you wish to use any material herein.

 It is our policy that all photographs and other images on this website are originals: